 Panes from damaged windows can explode or fall onto the footpath or road.

-Many parts of the City sewer lines are old terracotta pipes.
+Many parts of the local area’s sewer lines are old terracotta pipes.
 Land movement, tree planting and ageing can cause these pipes to separate, crack or even collapse.
 This can cause raw sewage seepage, which may lead to extensive property damage as well as pose a health risk and pollute the environment.